Anwealso/cf-click/README.md

 ![CF-CLICK Banner](banner_narrow.jpg)

-An extension to jump to files in CF.
+An extension to jump to files in ColdFusion.

 ---